allegroai/clearml-docs/docs/webapp/applications/apps_overview.md

   prefilled according to the imported file.
 You can modify the configuration before launching the instance.

 * **Clear Completed** - Delete all app instances that have completed their execution.
-This action only deletes instances in the current instance list view (i.e. My instances / All)
+This action only deletes instances in the current instance list view (i.e. My instances / All).